bishtj/sensor-analytics/ReadMe.md

 # Sensor Analytics
-This is a sample project to troubleshoot performance degradation on processing of frequent sensor data.
+This is a sample project to troubleshoot performance degradation on processing of high frequency sensor data.

 ## Scope
 The current scope is limited to discuss possible solutions and not implementation.